-Liquid Gas Europe is the sole representative of the LPG industry at European level, representing national LPG associations as well as distributors and equipment manufacturers from across Europe.
+Liquid Gas Europe is the sole representative of the LPG industry at the European level, representing national LPG associations as well as distributors and equipment manufacturers from across Europe.

-Its mission is to engage with EU decision-makers and the wider policy community in order to optimise the contribution that LPG - as a clean and immediately available energy source - can make to meeting Europe's energy and environmental challenges.
+Its mission is to engage with EU decision-makers and the wider policy community in order to optimise the contribution that LPG (and bioLPG) - as a cleaner and immediately available energy source - can make to meeting Europe's energy and environmental challenges.